 1.6 The Specialist Body should diligently maintain a close liaison with its Technical Committee* and the BMFA Council.

-1.7 Any Specialist Body may be called upon to organise, on behalf of the BMFA, its particular event at the National Championships.
+1.7 Any Specialist Body may be called upon to organise, on behalf of the BMFA, its particular competition or event at the National Championships.

 2.1 Recommend to the appropriate Technical Committee, after an appropriate democratic procedure, one BMFA member to act as British Team Manager for its discipline if applicable, although the Technical Committee is not necessarily obliged to act on this recommendation.